 The Parables of the Mustard Seed and Yeast

-The two parables are some of the shortest parables of Jesus.
-Both share the theme of the kingdom of heaven growing from small beginnings. while similar, the two have considerable differences as noted below.
+These two parables are some of the shortest parables of Jesus.
+Both share the theme of the kingdom of heaven growing from small beginnings.
+While similar, the two have considerable differences as noted in my commentary.

 — Preview —